Paul Francis Leibold: Priesthood

-Leibold was ordained a priest for the Archdiocese of Cincinnati on May 18, 1940, by Archbishop John T. McNicholas.
+Leibold was ordained a priest for the Archdiocese of Cincinnati on May 18, 1940, by Archbishop John T. McNicholas in Cincinnati.
 He served as pastor of St. Louis Parish in Cincinnati, and assistant chancellor and chancellor for the archdiocese.

-In the late 1950's, Leibold became the spiritual advisor for Mildred Ephrem Neuzil, a nun from Our Lady of the Nativity Convent in New Riegel, Ohio.
+In the late 1950s, Leibold became the spiritual advisor for Mildred Ephrem Neuzil, a nun from Our Lady of the Nativity Convent in New Riegel, Ohio.
 Between 1956 and 1959, Neuzil reported that Mary, mother of Jesus, had appeared to her on several occasions and proclaimed herself as the "Lady of America".
 According to Neuzil, the apparitions gave her a message calling for Americans to return to purity.
 Leibold gave his approval for private devotion to Our Lady and allowed the striking of a medal to honor her.

 Auxiliary Bishop of Cincinnati

-On April 10, 1958, Leibold was appointed as titular bishop of Trebenna and as auxiliary bishop of the Archdiocese of Cincinnati by Pope John XXXIII.
-Leibold was consecrated on June 17, 1958, by Archbishop Karl Joseph Alter.
+On April 10, 1958, Leibold was appointed as titular bishop of Trebenna and as auxiliary bishop of Cincinnati by Pope John XXXIII.
+Leibold was consecrated at the Cathedral of St. Peter in Chains in Cincinnati on June 17, 1958, by Archbishop Karl Joseph Alter.